flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/managing-html-templates.md

 # Managing HTML templates

-## Defining a HTML template format
+## Defining an HTML template format

 The template can support the following types of parameters: